Kabuki (David W. Mack comic)

-Kabuki is a comic book series created by artist and writer David Mack, first published in 1994 by Caliber comics in KABUKI: Fear The Reaper 48 page comic book (with an 8 pg promotional peek at the story in High Caliber earlier that year).
+Kabuki is a comic book series created by artist and writer David Mack, first published in 1994 by Caliber Comics in KABUKI: Fear the Reaper, a 48-page comic book (with an eight page promotional peek at the story in High Caliber earlier that year).
 It is a story of an assassin who struggles with her identity in near-future Japan.
-The 2004-2009 miniseries, Kabuki: The Alchemy, was published by Marvel Comics under its imprint Icon Comics.
+The 2004–2009 miniseries, Kabuki: The Alchemy, was published by Marvel Comics under its imprint Icon Comics.
 The series has been collected into several trade paperbacks, which include several one-shots and spin-off limited series.

 Plot

 Set in an alternate near-future Japan, a young woman codenamed "Kabuki", acts as an agent and television law-enforcement personality for a clandestine government body known as "The Noh".
 In the first volume of the series, The Noh's nature and background is explained.

 The Noh is controlled by a renowned World War II Japanese military man known as the General, who has achieved much power and status for being a brilliant military tactician during his many years of service.
 The agency itself exists as part of Japan's strict police state, which hunts down and brutally executes criminals for their misdeeds under the veil of keeping the peace.
 Secretly the Noh also acts to maintain the balance of crime and order that ultimately benefits the national economy on both sides of the law and thus targets politicians, businessmen and certain underworld kingpins whose actions threaten this balance.
 Kabuki herself is one of eight masked assassins who perform these secret executions under the General's orders.

 Ryuchi Kai is the General's son and another war veteran, who is a Yakuza boss and every bit as deadly and brilliant as his father but has earned a reputation for swift brutality.
 Astonishingly, despite the high level of discretion surrounding Noh, Kai manages to infiltrate the agency, personally, by using its policy of masked operatives to his advantage.
 He poses as Oni – one of the General's two overseers of the assassins (the other being a mysterious old man named "Dove").
 He manipulates Kabuki and her partners into eliminating the entire underworld hierarchy in Tokyo.
 Publicly Kai is a talented businessman with much stock and influence in the Japanese market, thus this move makes him indispensable and essential to the balance.